SMTorg/smt/doc/_src_docs/applications/ego.rst

      -  None
      -  ['bool']
      -  Print computation information
-  *  -  tunnel
+  *  -  enable_tunneling
-     -  0
+     -  False
      -  None
-     -  ['int']
+     -  ['bool']
-     -  1 to enable tunneling in ei
+     -  Enable the penalization of points that have been already evaluated in EI criterion
   *  -  surrogate
-     -  <smt.surrogate_models.krg.KRG object at 0x0000020237EF39E8>
+     -  <smt.surrogate_models.krg.KRG object at 0x0000013973CB06A0>
      -  None
-     -  None
+     -  ['KRG', 'KPLS', 'KPLSK']
-     -  surrogate model to use
+     -  SMT kriging-based surrogate model used internaly